gamedrive-cc/gamedrive-docs/docs/core-components/custom-data/custom-data-in-details.md

 Check this [Custom Data getting started](/getting-started/storing-data-via-custom-data)

 ## Custom Data's Schema

-Custom Data's schema is based on [mongoose 6.1.3](https://mongoosejs.com/docs/guide.html)'s schema but convert way define it from javascript to json string.
+Custom Data's schema is based on [mongoose 8.15.1](https://mongoosejs.com/docs/guide.html)'s schema but convert way of definding it from javascript to json string.
 It design to have feature rich, reuseable and extensible.

 Schema Features